Why Sunnyvale

 Highlight schools

 - Cupertino High School (FUHSD, 9-12), U.S. News #29 California, top 200 nationally.
-The most desired FUHSD high school for south-Sunnyvale family buyers.
+The most in-demand FUHSD high school assignment for south-Sunnyvale buyers.

 - Homestead High School (FUHSD, 9-12), U.S. News #65 California; the secondary-flagship; deep college-prep catalog.